dsc-nec/frovedis_matrix/README.md

 You can also use CCS format as the imput.
 In this case, the result is CCS format.
 We are now improving the performance.

+To implement butterfly counting, I added functionality to set zero to diagonal.

+    set_diag_zero(crs);

+This overwrites `crs[i,i]` to 0 if it exists as non-zero value.
+You can specify `shift` as the second argument to set zero to `crs[i+shift,i]`, which can be used for splitted matrix for parallelization.

 ## 3.4 Other sparse matrix format

 Frovedis also supports other sparse matrix formats.
 Please look at